 What to do in the Philippines

 -A trip to the Puerto Princesa Subterranean River National Park, located on the island of Palawan, is a must for visitors to the Philippines.

--Go shopping in Binondo, Manila's Chinatown, before eating in one of the district's famous converted movie theatre restaurants.
+-Tourists can go shopping in Binondo, Manila's Chinatown, before eating in one of the district's famous converted movie theatre restaurants.

 Read more about Philippines Activities.